 There are so many Apps being developed all the time; to make everyday life easier to manage and promote independence and safety at home and when out and about.
 The ILC Occupational Therapists have searched for some that we think could be helpful and you can read about them here.
-These Apps are produced and maintained by third parties and are included as information not as a recommendation.
+These Apps are produced and maintained by third parties and are included as information, not as a recommendation.
 See our Apps disclaimer.

 View our app suggestions below for staying safe at home and when out and about:

 Family Locator by Life 360: Life 360 works by tracking someone else who also has the app and has been added to your “circle”.
-Within a circle everyone can track one another.
+Within a circle, everyone can track one another.
 You can have up to 10 people in a circle and you can have more than one circle.
-You can also set up geo-fencing around certain locations for individual users from 250 feet up to 2 miles.
+You can also set up geofencing around certain locations for individual users from 250 feet up to 2 miles.
 Pros: Allows tracking of multiple users with an SOS option.
 Cons: Yearly or monthly prescription for premium upgrades which the app advertises a lot – could lead to accidental sign up.
 Cost: £1.84-£54.99 per item.
 Apple or Android.
 Version: 5.5.3 Storage Space: 31MB.
-See website for up-to-date version.
+See website for an up-to-date version.

 Safe 365 Family GPS Locator: A free GPS tracking app for use worldwide.
 It is easy to set up and fairly simple to use although some features are more difficult to find.
 The person’s carers/relatives can also download the app and everyone can track one another.
-You can add geofences around certain locations and the app should send notifications when the person enters and leaves the geo-fenced area.
-Other features of the app include; sharing your mood, a help button which sends your location to your carers using the app, notifying others of your location, getting directions to the other persons location, and adding routine reminders for other people e.g. medication (very basic medication alarm), and a motion sensor.
+You can add geofences around certain locations and the app should send notifications when the person enters and leaves the geofenced area.
+Other features of the app include; sharing your mood, a help button that sends your location to your carers using the app, notifying others of your location, getting directions to the other person’s location, and adding routine reminders for other people e.g. medication (very basic medication alarm), and a motion sensor.
 Pros: Free GPS location tracking of family members.
 Cons: On ILC review the app did not work consistently with the notifications of someone arriving or leaving a geo-fence area.
 Version: 4.4.2, Storage Space: 24.32MB.
 Apple or Android.

-Red panic button by Ultimate communication software Ltd: The application enables users to push a central button on their phone screen to allow immediate contact with a carer, friend or family member who can respond or contact the emergency services, with details of your location.
-Pros: Allows for quick SOS email/text/social media link when user needs help.
+Red panic button by Ultimate communication software Ltd: The application enables users to push a central button on their phone screen to allow immediate contact with a carer, friend, or family member who can respond or contact the emergency services, with details of your location.
+Pros: Allows for quick SOS email/text/social media link when the user needs help.
 Cons: Can reduce battery life even when not in use, as it is always tracking your location.
 Apple or Android.
 Version: 1.4.109.
 Storage Space: 21.1MB.
 Cost: £4.99